kealanparr/mac-set-up/README.md

 Put mac on dark theme

-Go to VsCode, and go Code -> Preferences -> Keyboard Shortcuts -> Then add Tab Left arrow to be go forwards, Tab Right arrow to go forward for easier nav
+Go to VsCode, and go Code -> Preferences -> Keyboard Shortcuts -> Then add Cmd, Control Left arrow to be go forwards, Cmd Cntrl Right arrow to go forward for easier nav

 Add battery % to Menu Bar at the top of the screen
 Add volume to Menu Bar at the top of the screen